Instructional Technologies MA

-The Department of Equity, Leadership Studies, and Instructional Technologies offers the Master of Arts in Education with a concentration in Instructional Technologies, and an 18-unit Certificate in Training Systems Development.
-The program prepares professionals in online and e-learning instructional design, design of technology-based instruction for K-20 educators or trainers in a variety of business and industry environments, and design for problem-based learning solutions.
-The program also offers a California supplementary authorization in computer science for K-12 teachers who complete 12 units of coursework in the four required areas.
+The Instructional Technologies program prepares professionals in online and e-learning instructional design, design of technology-based instruction for K-20 educators or trainers in a variety of business and industry environments, and design for problem-based learning solutions.
+The Department offers both an M.A.
+Degree in Education with a Concentration in Instructional Technologies as well as an 18-unit Certificate in Training Systems Development.
+In addition, credentialed K-12 teachers can obtain a California supplementary authorization in computer science by completing 12 units of coursework in the four required areas.

-The ITEC program offers all courses online and many in blended learning environments with simultaneous in-class and online attendance using a web conference system.
+The ITEC program is launching San Francisco State's first fully online MA program (pending CSU Chancellor’s Office and WASC approval) in Fall 2022.
+The ITEC program offers many courses in the HyFlex blended learning environment with simultaneous in-class and online participation synchronously (using a web conference system) and asynchronous participation at times most convenient to students.
 The program accommodates distance learners and can be completed in an average of 3-5 semesters.
-Additional courses are offered in special Winter or Summer Sessions.
+Additional courses may be offered in special Winter or Summer Sessions.

-The program prepares participants for careers in the prestigious, fast-moving Instructional Design field.
+The program prepares participants for careers in the prestigious, fast-moving Instructional Design and Technology field.
 Students gain skills with traditional and emerging learning technologies, choosing courses in mobile applications, Web design, gamification, augmented/virtual reality, social networking and assistive/adaptive technologies.
 Students are introduced to a variety of pedagogies for learning from established to current learning strategies.
 Students create instruction for various learners, designing learning for mobile, e-learning, and face-to-face instruction using a number of software, hardware, and physical technologies.
 Graduates become instructional designers for corporations, industry, public service organizations, and classrooms.
-Alumni can be found around Bay Area companies and school districts as well as across the state.
-The program prepares students in traditional Instructional Systems Design methods as well as rapid prototyping, agile and design-based methodologies.
+Alumni can be found in companies and school districts in the SF Bay Area and beyond.
+The program prepares students in traditional Instructional Systems Design methods as well as rapid prototyping, agile ID, and design thinking-based methodologies.